striblab/strib-icons/README.md

 ### Icons

 * Icons should be in SVG format.
-The canvas/artboard should be square and the icon should take up as much space as possible with a slight pit of padding (i.e. not flush to the canvas).
+The canvas/artboard should be tight around the icon with a slight bit of padding (i.e. not flush to the canvas).
 * Put icons in `source/icons/`
   * The file name of the icon will become the class name of the icon in CSS, so be consistent and reasonable, use only lowercase and dashes, i.e. `category-name-modifier.svg`